Everything about the raw food diet: from basic principles to motivation. The Basics of a Raw Food Diet: A Simple Path to Health and Longevity

 2. Lack of B vitamins.
 Vitamins B12 and B2 are found in beef liver and in dairy products.
 They are important for correct exchange substances and the full functioning of the central nervous system.

-3. Deficiency of healthy plant foods in winter.
+3. Lack of healthy plant foods in winter.
 The raw food diet was founded in countries with hot and humid climates, where fruits and vegetables are available to residents all year round.
-But the winter period in our country is characterized by a minimum of fresh vegetables and fruits, as well as their questionable usefulness.
+But the winter period in our country is characterized by a minimum of fresh vegetables and fruits, as well as their dubious usefulness.
 Most often, greenhouse products contain many harmful chemical additives, which means they will no longer be useful.

 • With diseases of the gastrointestinal tract (acids in fresh foods irritate the gastric mucosa).